geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 * `POSTGRES_USER`: superuser username for PostgreSQL
 * `POSTGRES_PASSWORD`: superuser password for PostgreSQL

-Be sure to configure these environment variables locally before starting the container.
+Be sure to configure these environment variables locally before starting the container. (**Tip**: I use [direnv](https://direnv.net/) to load and unload environment variables depending on the current directory.)

 The database name is set to `acme` and there is also a volume which points to an `init.sql` SQL script.
-Add a new file called `sql.init` to the root of the repository and add the following DDL to it.
+Add a new file called `init.sql` to the root of the repository and add the following DDL to it.

 ```sql
 CREATE TABLE IF NOT EXISTS car_insurance_quote (